 Metra is obligated to consider equity in everything we do.
 Over the next five years, we seek to implement policies and projects that better meet the transit needs of historically disadvantaged populations, which include communities of color, low-income households, and the disabled.
-Prior to 2023.
-Metra started a major investment in 13 stations along the Metra Electric Line on the South Side of Chicago and in the south suburbs, and the Fair Transit South Cook Pilot Program.
+Prior to 2023, Metra started a major investment in 13 stations along the Metra Electric Line on the South Side of Chicago and in the south suburbs, and the Fair Transit South Cook Pilot Program.
 We will build on these programs to continue to advance transportation equity.
-This includes participation in programs that address equity like the American Public Transportation Association's (APTA) Racial Equity Commitment Pilot Program.
+This includes participation in programs that address equity within our organization like APTA's Racial Equity Commitment Pilot Program.

 Metra must also consider the sustainability of our services to support the region's mobility needs in a manner that has the least environmental impact.
-We have initiated projects to reduce locomotive emissions and have worked with our regional partners to support public transportation and eliminate singleoccupancy car trips; we are a part of a regional effort to combat climate change.
+We have initiated projects to reduce locomotive emissions and have worked with our regional partners to support public transportation and eliminate single-occupancy car trips; we are a part of a regional effort to combat climate change.